-Critters in Your Chimney?
 Hire Mr. Smokestack for Wildlife Removal Services in Raleigh, Durham, Greensboro & More

 Wild animals have a few basic needs to ensure their survival – food, water, and shelter.
 And since we’ve taken up a lot of their natural habitat, it’s not unusual for our living spaces to collide.
-Your chimney opens to the outside, making it a popular entry point for wild animals to gain access to your home.
-The chimney is warm and protected, and many animals are attracted to it as a safe haven away from predators – or even as a guarded space to build a nest for their young.

 Call us now at 919-747-1859 or get in touch through our website.

-In North Carolina, we have a wide range of wild animals that could infest your home after sneaking in through the chimney.
-These animals can get inside your home’s walls or into your attic and become a major nuisance to you and your family.
-They can damage your plumbing and electrical systems, spread diseases, and simply wreak havoc on the peace and comfort of your home.
-Some of the most common animals we find in chimneys include:
+In North Carolina, we have a wide range of wild animals that could infest your home after sneaking in through the chimney, attic, or other vulnerable opening.
+These animals can get inside your home’s walls or into your attic and become a major nuisance, damaging your plumbing and electrical systems, spreading diseases, and wreaking havoc on the peace and comfort of your home.

 When it comes to wildlife in your home, the sooner you note it, the better.
 It’s much simpler to remove a few animals before the situation explodes into a full-blown infestation – two rats can easily create a population of around 1,250 in just one year.
 Long story short, early detection is important.